wendlingd/Yet-Another-508-HTML-Checklist/README.md

 ## Problems ##

 The interactivity comes from a JavaScript self-posting form.
 When a checkbox is checked, remediation advice is writeen into the textarea id="emailText".
 Should the user be notified of this new remediation advice.
 Part of the page has been updated.
 How might a person hear from the screenreader, what the new content is?
+NVDA just says, "check."
+I think the entire remediation block should be read?
+But, I'm out of my depth; perhaps there's a better solution?

 I would not want to promote an accessibility testing tool that is not itself accessible.